A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Experimental Evaluations

 \subsubsection{Performance Comparison on CrisisMMD}

-To determine how well our proposed model performs, we conducted a comprehensive evaluation by comparing CrisisSpot to both unimodal and multimodal state-of-the-art methods.
-We used the CrisisMMD dataset~\cite{CRISISMMD} for this assessment.
-We measured the performance of these methods using well-established metrics as discussed in~\autoref{PCC}.The results present in \autoref{Table 6} and~\autoref{Table 7} clearly show that CrisisSpot significantly outperforms both the unimodal and multimodal state-of-the-art methods.
-These findings provide strong evidence to support the effectiveness of our proposed approach.
+To affirm the effectiveness of CrisisSpot in addressing the Informative and Humanitarian Tasks on the CrisisMMD dataset \citep{CRISISMMD}, we carry out a thorough comparative analysis against unimodal and multimodal state-of-the-art approaches.
+We measure the performance of these methods using well-established metrics as discussed in \autoref{PCC}.
+We concentrate our comparison on methods adhering to the original data split provided by the CrisisNLP repository.
+The results present in \autoref{Table6} demonstrate that CrisisSpot significantly outperforms both the unimodal and multimodal state-of-the-art methods.
+Our proposed approach yields impressive results, with an accuracy of 97.58\% and an F1-score of 98.23\% for the Informative Task.